Station Changes: Please refer to the Stations & Maps section of the website for updates on openings, closures, and hours of operation changes.

 An angler holding two Northern Pikeminnow in a boat, 2016.
 Photo by Isaac Lane Koval.

 The 2024 season for the sport-reward fishery started at select stations on May 1, 2024.
-The season will end September 30, 2024.
+The season ended September 25, 2024.

 Fishing takes place within the mainstem Columbia River from the estuary to Priest Rapids Dam in eastern Washington and the Snake River from its confluence with the Columbia up to Hells Canyon Dam.
 This area represents the migration corridor of juvenile salmon.